-The one-year Welding program provides students with basic skills for an entry-level job or apprenticeship program.
-Students spend most time in a modern, well-equipped lab practicing different welding techniques: oxyacetylene, gas tungsten arc, flux cored arc, shielded metal arc, and gas metal arc.
-In shielded metal arc welding, students develop skills needed to pass the Certified Welder test of the American Welding Society.
-Enrollment is limited to space available with starting dates in August and January.
-Summer session is optional depending on demand.
-A third semester of advanced welding courses is available to interested students.
+The one-year Welding program provides students with the basic skills for an entry-level job or apprenticeship program.
+Students spend most of their time in a modern, well-equipped lab practicing different welding techniques, such as oxyacetylene, gas tungsten arc, flux cored arc, shielded metal arc, and gas metal arc.
+In shielded metal arc welding, students will develop the skills required to pass the Certified Welder test of the American Welding Society.
+Enrollment is limited to available space beginning in the fall.
+A third semester of advanced welding courses are available to interested students.

-Background in these areas is helpful: basic math, metrics (conversion), geometry, trigonometry, and basic drafting.
-Courses in physics, chemistry, electricity and computer technology are useful and some knowledge of metallurgy.
-Welders need good eyesight, hand-eye coordination, manual dexterity, and ability to concentrate on detailed work for long periods.
-They should be physically fit and able to work in awkward positions.
+A background in the following areas is helpful: basic math, metrics (conversion), geometry, trigonometry, and basic drafting.
+Courses in physics, chemistry, electricity, and computer technology are useful and some knowledge of metallurgy.
+Welders need good eyesight, hand-eye coordination, manual dexterity, and the ability to concentrate on detailed work for long periods of time.
+Students should be physically fit and able to work in a variety of positions.

 Students who complete the curriculum requirements earn a Program Certificate (37 credits).
 Additional coursework may lead to a Diploma (61 credits) or Associate in Applied Science degree (64 credits).

 - CLASSIC ACCUPLACER: Math 40 (Elementary Algebra), Reading 61

 - NEXT GEN ACCUPLACER: Math 236 (QR, Algebra, and Statistics), Reading 240